 Here’s how you can identify what you’re looking at is highbush blueberry:

-- The leaves are much larger (up to 8cm long) and have nearly no serrated teeth.
+- The leaves are much larger (up to 8cm long) and have entire margins (smooth, no teeth).
 They technically do but they’re very spread out and hard to see.

 - Highbush blueberrie branches are thicker and spread upwards, it matures into small tree rather than a low-lying bush.